Eurozone Grows At Fastest Rate Since 2011

 Conclusion

 I recommend looking for companies with a strong position in the value chain.
-A competitive analysis will help determining whether the company can deal with higher input costs.
+A competitive analysis will help in determining whether the company can deal with higher input costs.
 Exposure to demand from German manufacturing companies and Russia seems to be a good feature, too.

 Considering central bank policy, the common inflation pressure should warn you of a switch towards a more hawkish rhetoric by the ECB.